 The observed PPV' rates for the passes used in the Websphere® procedures for CSLA matching are shown in Table 6.3.
 These rates fall roughly into three groups: those with very high values (PPV' above 0.95), those with moderate to high values (PPV' between 0.75 and 0.95), and those with very poor values (PPV' under 0.33).
 The 95% one-sided confidence limit, as described above, can be used to identify Websphere® passes with moderate to high PPVs that should be retained, using the criterion of being highly confident that the underlying PPV was at least 0.6.
-This cut-off suggested that just one of the passes with a moderate to high PPV'.
+This cut-off suggested that just one of the passes with a moderate to high PPV' should be excluded, along with those with a very poor observed PPV'.
 Applying these exclusion rules, the CSLA matching algorithm was refined by: